 All property in King County is physically inspected at least once during each six year cycle.
-Each year our appraisers inspect a different geographic area.
+Each year our appraisers inspect a different geographic neighborhood.
 An inspection is frequently an external observation of the property to confirm whether the property has changed by adding new improvements or shows signs of deterioration more than normal for the property's age.
-For some larger or complex commercial properties an appraiser may need to also conduct an interior inspection of the buildings or property.
 From the property inspections we update our property assessment records for each property.
+In cases where an appraiser has a question, they will approach the occupant to make contact with the property owner or leave a card requesting the taxpayer contact them.